 I’ll admit cloth diapering is a little more work than disposable diapering.
-But there are ways to make it less hard.
+But there are so many ways to make it less hard.

-Here are my recommendations for the lazy smart moms out there!
+Here’s my guide to cloth diapers for the busy moms out there!

 Note: this blog post probably contains affiliate links, which means we may receive small commissions from purchases made through links in this post (at NO extra cost to you).
 You can read our full disclosure for more information.

 So, why even bother with cloth diapers?
 Is it worth it?